IsaacLeimgruber/cgx-project/README.md

 can still leverage the normal map to simulate a high level of detail, even if the underlying mesh is at low resolution.

-## 3. Height and angle based colouring of terrain
 ## 4. First person view camera
 We followed the tutorial on learnopengl.com to implement the first person view camera.
 At the end of the tutorial the author of the website offers a class which encapsulates the behavior of the camera.
 As we